 I used to call these Mock Kit Kat Bars, but changed the name to Club Cracker Bars because people could never agree on whether they were more like Kit Kats or Twix.
-That, plus I switched from Ritz to Club Crackers, so a new name was in order.
+That, plus I switched from Ritz to Club Crackers, so it became a Club Cracker Bar recipe and a new name was in order.
+You can still make them with Ritz, but the Clubs line up neatly, whereas the Ritz don't because they are round.

 Names aside, I've made Club Cracker Bars twice this week and both times they were a hit.
 Friends liked the butter, brown sugar and chocolate flavor (of course!), and the crispy crackers made the bars texturally interesting.